 Valid concerns with Friedman’s profit maximisation do not mean that profits and shareholder value must be abandoned.
 Still, a purpose-led business does not view financial outcomes as its reason for existing.
 Rather, these are a happy by-product of its ambitions to have positive impact on the world and its citizens.

 The good news is that investments in purpose do not detract, but rather enhance, financial results.
 Purpose-led companies exhibit superior accounting and stock market performance.
-(Contact us if you would like more information on the data behind this claim.)

 One unifying principle